What are these "pregnancy centers" anyway? Will they help me get an abortion?

 You may have run into "pregnancy centers" in your search to find out what your options are for ending a pregnancy.
 They say they offer pregnancy tests and will tell you all your options for how to navigate your pregnancy, but will they really?

 CPCs are run by anti-abortion advocates and while they offer some support to pregnant women interested in continuing their pregnancy, they offer confusion, shame, misinformation, and delays to people looking to end their pregnancies.
+They make it harder for people to learn about the full range of options facing someone who is pregnant.

 What they do: